jacklishufan/NonLinearNewtonNet-Public/README.md

 SOFTWARE.

-## Future Work ##

-TBD

 ## Contributing
 Any kind of enhancement or contribution is welcomed.

 ## Acknowledgments

-We're grateful for the help provided by [XXX], who are the authors of NewtonNet paper and THG Lab at Berkeley.
+We're grateful for the help provided by the original authors of NewtonNet paper from University of California, Berkeley.
-We're also grateful for the computing resources provided by Berkeley Artifical Intelligence Reserach and NERSC.